Skip to main content

 Mingle with locals at a market in Mallorca

 Whatever the day, there is usually a market taking place in one of the towns and villages in Mallorca!
 Do note, this is a morning activity as they usually start early, between 07.00 and 08.00 and finish at lunchtime.
 So we recommend having breakfast in the town or village hosting the market and soaking up the atmosphere.
-If it’s fresh, local produce you’re after, then Mercat de l’Olivar or Mercat de Santa Catalina are open Monday-Saturday, you can even stop for lunch at one of the market stalls.
+If it’s fresh, local produce you’re after, then Mercat de l’Olivar or Mercat de Santa Catalina are open Monday to Saturday, you can even stop for lunch at one of the market stalls.

-About the Attractions in Mallorca
+Hiking in Mallorca

 More inspiration...